Kinderwhore

+Fashion

-Kinderwhore was a clothing style used by a handful of mostly female grunge bands in the US during the early to mid-1990s.
-The kinderwhore look consisted of torn, ripped tight or low-cut babydoll and Peter-Pan-collared dresses, slips, knee-socks, heavy makeup with dark eyeliner, barrettes, and leather boots or Mary Jane shoes.
+Kinderwhore fashion is based around a childlike fashion silhouette and accessories in combination with punk fashion's "rips and tears".
+Common items include torn, ripped tight or low-cut babydoll and Peter-Pan-collared dresses, knee-socks, heavy makeup with dark eyeliner, slip dresses, ripped tights, bleached hair, smudged red lipstick, lingerie, cardigans, barrettes, and leather boots or Mary Jane shoes.

 Mish Way described it as "intentionally taking the most constraining parts of the feminine, good-girl aesthetic, inflating them to a cartoon level, and subverting them to kill any ingrained insecurities."
 She further noted that although the look was very feminine, when its exponents performed onstage they "stood tall and confident, they threw their guitars around like weapons, and screamed out whip-smart feminist lyrics.
 These women were questioning the cultural importance of typical beauty through costume and the stage."
+Fashion academic Morna Laing likened the style to a same-sex form of drag by "exaggerating the contradictory demands of ideal femininity; betraying its constructed-ness; subverting it from within".